socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 ### Goal and Purpose (When to Use and When not to Use)
 <!--
-> *TODO 2021: goal and purpose story (see ADC, ADM), should identify the performing role and the target audience (producer, consumer)*
+> *TODO 2021: goal and purpose story (see ADC, ADM), should identify the performing role and the target audience (producer, consumer)* STX4ZIO: Here's a first draft, it's hard to arrive at a concise user story for such a large activity:
 -->
+> *As an architect and/or product owner, I want to design loosely coupled services that expose business capabilities through well-defined APIs, so that stakeholders can satisfy their information and processing (??) needs.*

 This activity has the objective to answer the questions raised under 'Context' above.
 It delivers: